ErikThorsell/erikthorsell.github.io/_posts/2022-09-06-deconz-aqara-vibration.md

 I have a vibration sensor from Aqara which monitors my laundry machine.
 However, the default sensitivity of the sensor is not sensitive enough to notice when the machine is running.

-_Side note, I was extremely surprised when I put my hand on the machine during.
+_Side note, I was extremely surprised when I put my hand on the washer.
 Even during its rinsing cycle, the vibrations barely reach the plastic shell of the machine.
-Well done Bosch!_
+Well done Bosch!
+But it does make my sensor job a bit more difficult..._

 # Modifying the sensitivity